owncloud/ocis/services/storage-users/README.md

   -   `nats-js`: Stores metadata using the key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
   -   `noop`: Stores nothing.
 Useful for testing.
 Not recommended in production environments.

-1. Note that in-memory stores are by nature not reboot persistent.
+1. Note that in-memory stores are by nature not reboot-persistent.
 2. Though usually not necessary, a database name can be configured for event stores if the event store supports this.
 Generally not applicable for stores of type `in-memory`, `redis` and `redis-sentinel`.
 These settings are blank by default which means that the standard settings of the configured store apply.
 3. The `storage-users` service can be scaled if not using `in-memory` stores and the stores are configured identically over all instances.
 4. When using `redis-sentinel`, the Redis master to use is configured via `STORAGE_USERS_STAT_CACHE_STORE_NODES` and `STORAGE_USERS_FILEMETADATA_CACHE_STORE_NODES` in the form of `<sentinel-host>:<sentinel-port>/<redis-master>` like `10.10.0.200:26379/mymaster`.